 One day I woke up and stopped forgetting myself, then I realized:

-- In order for me to hear from God I needed to turn to Him.
+- For me to hear from God, I needed to turn to Him.

 - I needed to make sure I was healthy: spiritually, mentally, and physically.